About the journal

 Nordicom Review is the official journal of NordMedia, which has been the flagship conference of the Nordic media and communication research community since 1973.

-Nordicom Review is an international peer-reviewed journal that provides a dedicated forum for articles contributing to a wider understanding of media, mediated communication and journalism in the Nordic region.
-This includes research on Nordic countries as well as research with relevance for the Nordic context.
+Nordicom Review is an international peer-reviewed journal that provides a dedicated forum for articles that contribute to a wider understanding of media, mediated communication, and journalism in the Nordic region.
+This includes research on the Nordic countries as well as research with relevance for the Nordic context.

 Nordicom Review publishes original articles and book reviews on topics such as journalism, popular culture, media audiences, media history, political communication, public service media, media and information literacy, media education, and media production, structure, policy and economy.

 Nordicom Review welcomes interdisciplinary submissions from a worldwide authorship, including both empirical and theoretical articles.